 As gifted children, with strong and fast-developing brains, our beliefs about ourselves and the world can get quite deeply etched into our worldviews early on.
 Also, as children, we don’t always have the full set of data or perspective on which to base these beliefs, so we often get it wrong.
 These wonky beliefs then set us up for difficulty later on, unless and until we course correct.

 Tracing flashbacks and other complex PTSD beliefs and behaviours to their roots provides us with release from emotional flashbacks.
-This is something I can support you with.

 Any and all of the above experiences can lead us into self-medicating – which in turn can dip our mood and mental state further into depression mode.